byu/serf/README.md

 * Host and Application Server that is processing this request.

-Generally, the header information is populated only by the infrastructure that hosts the business commands.
-The commands themselves do not return any headers in the response.
-The commands are tasked to provide only business relevant data in the Event messages they return.
+Generally, the header information is populated only by the infrastructure that hosts the Interactors.
+The Interactors themselves do not return any headers in the response.
+The Interactors are tasked to provide only business relevant data in the Event messages they return.

-Also note that Headers are passed to the commands.
-This allows commands to possibly do extra processing based on who made the request.

 Policies
 --------

-Serf implements Policy Chains to validate, check the incoming Parcel before actually executing a Command.
+Serf implements Policy Chains to validate, check the incoming Parcels before actually executing Interactors.

 Example Benefits:
 * Authorization to execute Command.